-A copy of the insurance policies with the carriers for the extended health care, dental, long-term disability, and group life plans shall be sent to the Union.
+A copy of the insurance policies with the carriers for the extended health care, dental, long-term disability, and group life plans will be sent to the Union.
 The Society will consult with the Union before developing or distributing any pamphlet explaining the highlights of the Plans for distribution to employees.
-The cost of such a pamphlet shall be borne by the Society.
-In the event that the Society initiates a change in the master contract carriers during the life of this Agreement, it shall advise the Union.
-Extended health and dental plan provisions shall be made available to a same sex partner of an employee as long as the relationship between these two (2) individuals meets the same criteria of common-law spouse as defined by the benefit plan carriers.
+The cost of such a pamphlet will be borne by the Society.
+In the event that the Society initiates a change in the master contract carriers during the life of this agreement, it will advise the Union.
+Extended health and dental plan provisions will be made available to a same sex partner of an employee as long as the relationship between these two individuals meets the same criteria of common-law spouse as defined by the benefit plan carriers.